NSS-Data-Science-Projects/webscraping_apis_movies_pt2/README.md

     Use your merged dataset to examine whether recognition and awards are associated with better performance.
     Investigate:
     * Do Best Picture nominees or winners tend to earn higher box-office revenue than non-nominated movies?
-    * Do movies featuring a Best Actor or Best Actress winner in their cast tend to perform better?
     * Are certain genres or types of roles more common among award-winning films?
+    * (If you did the optional scrape) Do movies featuring a Best Actor or Best Actress winner in their cast tend to perform better?

     Deliverables:
     * At least one regression model